Brading: Wildlife and landscape

 The southern-western part of the parish is included within the Area of Outstanding Natural Beauty.
 There are two Sites of Important Nature Conservation close to Morton and another on the downs.

-Brading Down is a viewpoint and downland beauty spot, with views over Culver Down and Sandown Bay.
+Brading Down is a viewpoint and downland beauty spot.
 From the north side of the hill it is possible to look over the town towards the mainland.
 From further up visitors can see the Solent and the Spinnaker Tower at Portsmouth.
-This elevated site is also of archaeological importance, with prehistoric, Roman and medieval remains, as well as practice trenches from the First World War.
+This elevated site is also of archaeological importance.

 The RSPB Brading Marshes nature reserve is the first Royal Society for the Protection of Birds reserve on the Isle of Wight.
 Situated on the reclaimed land of the old harbour, behind the present-day Bembridge Harbour, it was bought in 2001 and is a mix of lagoons and ditches, reed beds and meadows, with a fringe of ancient woodland.
 The reserve is free and open to visitors all year round.
 Notable species include marsh harriers, red squirrels and cetti's warbler.

 Transport

-Brading is served by Brading railway station on the Island Line Railway with direct connection to the Wightlink ferry at Ryde Pier Head and stops at Ryde, Smallbrook, Sandown, Lake and Shanklin.
+Brading is served by Brading railway station on the Island Line Railway with direct connection to the Wightlink ferry at Ryde Pier Head and stops at Ryde, Smallbrook Junction, Sandown, Lake and Shanklin.
 The southern fringes of Brading are also on the Island's circular cycle route used for the annual "Bicycle Island Randonée".

 The main A3055 road from Ryde to Sandown passes through the town.

 The town is well-connected to the surrounding countryside by footpaths and bridleways.
 The Bembridge Trail passes through the town along Doctors Lane, Cross Street, High Street and Quay Lane (Wall Lane) then along the top of the embankment to St Urian's Copse.
 There are 71 other footpaths, by-ways and bridle paths in the civil parish area and organised parties of walkers may often be seen meeting at the station or the Bullring.

 Southern Vectis run buses on route 3 from the town, serving Newport, Ryde, Sandown, Shanklin and Ventnor, and some other places.
 Night buses are run at weekends.